Toma5quintana/qmk_firmware/keyboards/czc/dwarf/readme.md

 This keyboard must be flashed with an external [GUI](https://github.com/SonixQMK/sonix-flasher) or [CLI](https://github.com/SonixQMK/SonixFlasherC)

+CLI flashing example for this keyboard (after putting it in bootloader mode):

+    sonixflasher -v 0c45/7040 -f czc_dwarf_default.bin

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

 ## Bootloader